Peering over the Fence: Korea’s DMZ

 On paper the two sides are technically still at war, since South Korea never signed the armistice and the DMZ is a glaring reminder of that.
 Hyped-up train journeys aside, there is little sign that this fence will be coming down in the near future and while it stands, the two Koreas are far from being good neighbors.

 After graduating with a degree in journalism in 2000, Lucy Corne has been nursing a stubborn case of itchy feet.
-Using freelance writing and EFL teaching as a means to get around, she has suffered with diarrhea and fallen off horses in countless countries.
+Using freelance writing and EFL teaching as a means to get around, she has suffered from diarrhea and fallen off horses in countless countries.
 She has written three guidebooks on Spain and South Africa and lived in rural South Korea, where she taught English to teenage boys and lived a life of semi-celebrity as one of four non-Koreans in town.
 She is currently on an extended trip to Asia.
 Visit her website.

 Latest posts by GoNomad (see all)